axonivy-market/jsf-formarchive-util/jsf-form-archive-util-product/README.md

 # JSF Form Archive Utility

-This utility adds a snapshot of submitted jsf dialog to case documents.
+This utility adds a snapshot of submitted jsf dialogs to case documents.